Skip to Content

 How Can You Tell When is a Pomeranian Fully Grown?

 Poms are one of the cutest canines in the world for numerous reasons, and size plays a vital role in cuteness.
-They’re small puffed balls of energy.
-At 12 months you usually have a Pomeranian fully grown.
+They’re small, puffed balls of energy.
+At 12 months, you usually have a Pomeranian fully grown.

-If you are concerned about your Pomeranian puppy's weight gain please check out our Pomeranian growth chart.
+If you are concerned about your Pomeranian puppy’s weight gain, please check out our Pomeranian growth chart.

 Newborn Pomeranian Size

-The majority of newborn Pomeranians are so small when born; you could easily hold one in your hand.
+Most newborn Pomeranians are so small when born; you could easily hold one in your hand.
 At birth, they’ll weigh a few ounces.
 It’s extremely tiny, but that size won’t last very long.

 Pomeranian Puppy Stages